Install Hierarchy Controller

 kubectl

-Follow these steps to configure Policy Controller, Config Sync and Config Controller to install Hierarchy Controller, including all optional components.
-If you do not want to enable hierarchical observability or hierarchical resource quotas, comment on the indicated lines.
+Follow these steps to configure Config Sync to install Hierarchy Controller, including all optional components.
+If you do not want to enable hierarchical observability or hierarchical resource quotas, comment out the indicated lines.

 1. (Optional) If you are using private clusters, add firewall rules to the projects of each cluster to allow the GKE cluster control planes to connect to the Hierarchy Controller webhooks on port 9443: